linuxserver-labs/docker-monit/README.md

 [![GitHub](https://img.shields.io/static/v1.svg?color=94398d&labelColor=555555&logoColor=ffffff&style=for-the-badge&label=linuxserver.io&message=GitHub&logo=github)](https://github.com/linuxserver "view the source for all of our repositories.")
 [![Open Collective](https://img.shields.io/opencollective/all/linuxserver.svg?color=94398d&labelColor=555555&logoColor=ffffff&style=for-the-badge&label=Supporters&logo=open%20collective)](https://opencollective.com/linuxserver "please consider helping us by either donating or contributing to our budget")

+> ## **_WARNING:_**  Linuxserver Labs images are *not* production ready and we do not provide support for them.
+They are experimental and could change/break at any time.
+Please do not deploy them anywhere important

 The [LinuxServer.io](https://linuxserver.io) team brings you another container release featuring:

 * regular and timely application updates